prgmng-challenge/encode-decode/README.md

 # encode-decode
 Figure out how encoding algorithm, then write a decoder.
-C++ challenge.
-There will be a Part II.
+C++ challenge. **There will be a Part II**.

 # Challenge Description
 To complete this challenge, you will study the code in encoder.hpp to understand how it enciphers messages, then write a complementary